Louisiana Red Beans and Rice is thick, creamy, and delicious. This family recipe will have everyone clearing their plates.

 - After the beans are rinsed, heat a stock pot over medium/low heat and melt a tablespoon of butter.1 tablespoon butter

-- When your butter is melted, add your bacon and cook it until it is a little crispy.4 strips bacon
+- When the butter is melted, add the bacon and cook it until it is a little crispy.4 strips bacon

-- Add your bacon and ham back to the pot and then add your bay leaves, parsley, salt, pepper, and Tony Chachere's Creole Seasoning.
-(If you do not have Tony's, you can use my Bayou Blast recipe.)2 -3 dried bay leaves, 2 tablespoon dried parsley, 2 – 3 teaspoon kosher salt, 1 teaspoon black pepper, ½ teaspoon Tony Chachere’s Creole Seasoning
+- When the onions are soft, add parsley, salt, pepper, and Tony Chachere's Creole Seasoning.
+(If you do not have Tony's, you can use my Cajun Seasoning recipe.)2 tablespoon dried parsley, 2 – 3 teaspoon kosher salt, 1 teaspoon black pepper, ½ teaspoon Tony Chachere’s Creole Seasoning

-- When the water is boiling, add the soaked and drained red beans and return to a boil.4 cups Camellia Red Kidney Beans
+- Once the water is boiling, add the soaked and drained red beans and wait for it to return to a boil.4 cups Camellia Red Kidney Beans

-- Reduce the heat and simmer over low/medium heat (2 – 3 out of 8 on the stove) for 1 ½ to 2 hours, checking on the beans and giving them a stir every 30 minutes.
+- Reduce the heat and simmer over low/medium heat (this is a 2-3 out of 9 on the stove knob for me) for 1 ½ to 2 hours, checking on the beans and giving them a stir every 30 minutes.
 Make sure to stir all the way down to the bottom of the pot, checking to make sure that the bottom is not burning.

-- When you have about 20 – 30 minutes left of cooking time, dice up your smoked sausage and saute it in a frying pan.1 andouille or hot smoked sausage
+- When you have about 20 minutes left of cooking time, slice up the smoked sausage and saute it in a frying pan and cook white rice.1 andouille or hot smoked sausage

-- After 1 ½ to 2 hours, remove your beans from the heat and serve over white rice.
+- When the beans are cooked to your liking, remove the beans from the heat and serve over white rice.
 Garnish with diced pepperoncini peppers, your cooked sausage, and a splash of the vinegar from the jar of peppers.2 cups white or long grain rice, pepperoncini peppers

 Notes

-- Add your sausage to your beans when serving them, that way everyone can get the amount that they want and it keeps the sausage from getting soggy.
+- Add sausage to red beans when serving them; that way, everyone can get the amount that they want, and it also keeps the sausage from getting soggy.

-- Do NOT try to cook your beans faster by increasing the heat.
-Beans are really easy to burn.
+- Do NOT try to cook red beans faster by increasing the heat.
+This can cause a few issues –

 Nutrition